 Rat Facts & Information

-There are numerous species of rats found within the United States, but this article will focus upon those rats that most frequently create pest issues in homes and businesses.
-These rats are the Norway rat (Rattus norvegicus) and the Roof rat (Rattus rattus).
-In addition, two other rats, the Rice Rat Oryzomys palustris) and the Cotton Rat (Sigmodon hispidus) will not be elaborated on in this article, but are mentioned since they are identified by the Centers for Disease Control and Prevention as hosts of hantavirus and therefore noteworthy from a public health perspective.
+There are numerous species of rats found within the United States, the rats that most frequently create pest issues in homes and businesses include Norway rats, Roof rats and Cotton rats.
+The Rice rat is also identified by the Centers for Disease Control and Prevention as a host of hantavirus and therefore noteworthy from a public health perspective.